 On the final day of the 2021 legislative session, the legislature passed Oregon's first comprehensive wildfire preparedness and resiliency bill,

 Senate Bill 762.
 The legislation invokes action from multiple agencies, with the aim of providing long-term security for our state by minimizing loss of life and property, protecting the lives of wildland firefighters, protecting and managing Oregon's forest assets, and creating a more predictable and protected future for communities and development at risk to the impacts of wildfire.

 Under Section 11 of SB 762, DLCD is responsible for writing a report for the State Wildfire Programs Advisory Council and Oregon Legislature that identifies updates to the statewide land use planning program and local comprehensive plans and zoning codes that are needed to incorporate wildfire risk maps and minimize wildfire risk, including the appropriate levels of state and local resources necessary for effective implementation.
-DLCD's report must be completed by October 1, 2022.
-Download the project overview
+DLCD's report was completed by October 1, 2022.

 Wildfire Adapted Communities Stakeholder Group Member List.
-Community listening sessions, an online open house and survey, and other methods of engaging Oregonians and federally recognized tribes in the process will inform the recommendations and final report.
-Visit
+Community listening sessions, an online open house, surveys, a Latino community focus group, and other methods of engaging Oregonians and federally recognized Tribes also informed the recommendations report.
+View the Community and Stakeholder Engagement Summary.